-Enrollment in mi via is contingent upon the applicant meeting the eligibility requirements as described in the mi via rules, the availability of funding as appropriated by the New Mexico legislature, and the number of federally authorized unduplicated eligible recipients.
-When sufficient funding as well as waiver positions are available, the appropriate state administering agency will offer the opportunity to eligible recipients to apply for mi via.
-Once an allocation has been offered to the applicant, he/she must meet certain medical and financial criteria in order to qualify for mi via enrollment.
-Eligible recipients must meet the following eligibility criteria: financial eligibility criteria determined in accordance with 8.290.500 NMAC, and the eligible recipient must meet the LOC required for admittance to an NF or an ICF/IID and additional specific criteria as specified in the categories below.
+Enrollment in the mi via program is contingent upon the applicant meeting the eligibility requirements as described in the mi via rules, the availability of funding as appropriated by the New Mexico legislature, and the number of federally authorized unduplicated eligible recipients.
+When sufficient funding as well as waiver positions are available, the appropriate state administering agency will offer the opportunity to eligible recipients to apply for mi via enrollment.
+Once an allocation has been offered to the applicant, he or she must meet certain medical and financial criteria in order to qualify for mi via enrollment.
+Eligible recipients must meet the following eligibility criteria: (1) financial eligibility criteria determined in accordance with 8.290.500 NMAC, (2) LOC required for admittance to an ICF/IID and (3) additional specific criteria as specified in the categories below.